How to Clean Silver Without Harsh Chemicals

 Now, I’m off to do more Thanksgiving preparing.
 (I have a bunch of ugly mismatched chairs to pull up from the basement…)

-Have you tried this natural way for cleaning silver?
+Have you tried this natural way to clean silver?